Sustainable recruitment of nurses (Triple Win)

 Approach

-The BA’s International Placement Services (ZAV) and GIZ have established a joint programme for the placement of qualified nurses with German companies.
+The BA’s International and Specialized Services (ZAV) and GIZ have established a joint programme for the placement of qualified nurses with German companies.
 The migration from the participating countries of healthcare personnel who can demonstrate a suitably high standard of training presents a wide range of opportunities for everyone involved and generates threefold benefits (‘triple win’):

 1. Pressure is eased on labour markets in the countries of origin.